1313e/CMasher/docs/source/user/background.rst

     :name: jet_viscm

     Output of the *viscm* package showing the statistics and performance of the *jet* colormap.
-    The various different plots show how the colormap changes in perceived color and lightness, as well as how well the colormap converts to different types of color-vision deficiency (color blindness) and grey-scale.
+    The various different plots show how the colormap changes in perceived color and lightness, as well as how well the colormap converts to different types of color-vision deficiency (CVD; color blindness) and grey-scale.
     In case of a perceptually uniform sequential colormap, the two derivative plots should show a straight horizontal line; the colorspace diagram should be smooth; and the lines in the right-bottom corner plots should be visible up to the same depth across the entire colormap.

 In :numref:`jet_viscm`, one can view the statistics output of the *jet* colormap, made with the `viscm`_ package.
-As you can probably see, the *jet* colormap shows the spectrum of visible light, which trivially increases linearly in wavelength.
+This colormap shows the spectrum of visible light, which trivially increases linearly in wavelength.
 However, we can clearly see that this introduces multiple problems, as the color green for example is perceived as the brightest of the visible colors due to its very natural occurance, and the colormap is absolutely not CVD-friendly.
 This is an example of a colormap where it would be necessary to have a colorbar/legend, and it is overall a bad colormap to use.